aalirezassohrabi/E-Commerce/README.md

 # E-Commerce
-Technologies used in this project : HTML , CSS , Bootstrap , Vanila Javascript
+Technologies used in this project : HTML , CSS , Bootstrap , Vanilla Javascript